Give Me Oil in My Lamp …

 So let’s imagine Jesus, telling this parable dozens of times throughout his public ministry.
 And every time the crowds listen intently … and then nervously … and then fringed with fear and wondering, “What if I’m one of the foolish ones, what then?”

 And with each telling, Jesus sighs.
 Maybe he reminds himself, “You can’t connect all the dots for them.
 They have ears to hear, but they cannot hear.
-And grace anyway, need to be heard with the heart.
+And grace anyway, needs to be heard with the heart.
 With wonder.
 And with surprise.
 It’s not time yet.”

 And then one day, finally, it happens.
 He tells the parable.
 And there’s the usual shifting of feet and awkward silence at the end.
 Until a young child steps forward, some spunky kid about to embarrass his or her parents.
 And the child says, “But, Jesus, what if those other maidens just didn’t have enough money to buy extra oil?
 How is that fair?
 Or who even cares if they were foolish, after all?
 Who cares?
 Didn’t your mama teach you to share?